rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

 !!! note

     You will need to add VLT port-channel interfaces to VLANs as needed for proper traffic flow.
 See "[VLAN Configuration](../S4048-ON/os9-vlan.md)" for more information.

+!!! note

+    If you wish to keep spanning-tree enabled, consider configuring interfaces attached to end stations as EdgePorts.
+Example: `spanning-tree rstp edge-port`

 !!!
 Warning "Potential to black-hole traffic"